 Atrial Septal Defect (ASD) is a defect between the two upper heart chambers (the atria).
 This defect allows mixing of oxygenated and deoxygenated blood, eventually causing right heart enlargement and high pressure in the lungs (pulmonary hypertension).

-Moderate- to large-sized ASD causing right heart dilatation and raised pressure in the lungs should be closed.
+Moderate- to large-sized Atrial Septal Defect (ASD) causing right heart dilatation and raised pressure in the lungs should be closed.
 Closure can be performed either via percutaneous method using devices (through the femoral vein) or through open-heart surgery.

-Small ASD with no chamber enlargement, raised lung pressure or other complications needs only to be followed up at the clinic.
+Small Atrial Septal Defect (ASD) with no chamber enlargement, raised lung pressure or other complications needs only to be followed up at the clinic.

 This procedure is performed to close the ASD by inserting a device through the blood vessels in the groin (percutaneous transcatheter approach) which will close the ASD.

 Many babies born with atrial septal defects do not exhibit signs and symptoms.
-In adults, signs or symptoms usually begin by age 30.
+In adults, signs or symptoms usually begin by age 30, depending on the size of the defect and the flow across.
 However, for some cases, the signs and symptoms may not occur until years later.

 Doctors know that heart defects present at birth (congenital) arise from errors early in the heart's development, but there's often no clear cause.
 Genetics and environmental factors may play a role.

 If your doctor suspects you have a heart defect, your doctor may request one or more of the following tests:

 The defect can be closed percutaneously by inserting a device through the blood vessels in the groin (percutaneous transcatheter approach) or via surgical repair.
 The choice of treatment depends on the size of the defect and the presence of pulmonary hypertension.
 After the defect is closed, the patient will need regular follow up with a cardiologist.